AndrewFriery/CSCI3308-011-02/README.md

 ### Team Communication

 - We are communicating through text message.
 We have created a group text message with everyone.
-We will aim to communicate multiple times a week.
+We will aim to communicate multiple times a week. <br />
 TA MEETINGS:
 - #1 Thu, Nov 3 9:15 AM
 - #2 Tue, Nov 8 5:30 PM